anurag-srivatsav/MyPortfolio/README.md

 ## Resume

-You can download my resume [here](link-to-your-resume).
+You can download my resume [here](https://drive.google.com/file/d/1OKAjYro5tAKMNkAM1xlWInYTT8Tyx2ul/view?pli=1).

 ## Education

-I have completed my studies in [Your Degree] from [Your University], graduating in [Year].
-My education has provided me with a strong foundation in [mention key areas of knowledge or skills].
+I have completed my studies in Bachelor's from KL UNIVERSITY HYDERABAD, graduating in 2025.
+My education has provided me with a strong foundation in Artificial Intelligence and Data Science.

 ## Projects

 Below are some of the notable projects I've worked on:

-1. **[Project Name 1]**: Brief description of the project and the technologies used.
+1. **[Task Manager Application with MongoDB]**: Developed a Python and MongoDB-powered web app for task management, integrating features like task addition, completion tracking, and secure user authentication.

-2. **[Project Name 2]**: Brief description of the project and the technologies used.
+2. **[AI Voice Clone]**: Implemented an AI voice clone application leveraging cutting-edge technologies including OpenAI, LangChain, Gradio, PlayHT, and Hugging Face, showcasing proficiency in integrating multiple advanced tools.

-3. **[Project Name 3]**: Brief description of the project and the technologies used.
+3. **[Image Classification (Cat vs. Dog)]**: Developed a deep learning model using Python and TensorFlow/Keras to classify images of cats and dogs.

 Feel free to explore the projects in detail in the respective folders.